hannobraun/braun-embedded.com/content/_index.md

         alt="picture of Hanno Braun" />
 </div>

-My name is Hanno Braun, and I'm an embedded software developer based out of the rural Odenwald region in central Europe.
+My name is Hanno Braun, and I'm an embedded software developer based out of the rural Odenwald region in Germany.
 I've been using Rust for embedded development since 2015.
 Today, providing services in this space is my main professional focus.

 </section>